dng24/intl-iot/encryption/validation/README.md

 2. Run `./gen_ssl.sh` to iterate ciphers available in the machine

 ### Extract and Collect Entropies
-1. `./mass_extract_compute.sh` takes in any .pcap file in the `sythetic/` directory for entropy computation.
+1. `./mass_extract_compute.sh` takes in any .pcap file in the `synthetic/` directory for entropy computation.
 2. Update `slists.txt` to include whatever experiment traffic you generated.
 3. `python synthetic_threshold.py`.
-Expected outcome from exisiting dataset is shown as below.
+Expected outcome from existing dataset is shown as below.
 Note that this is only one example using Fernet https://cryptography.io/en/latest/fernet/:

 ```
    data_type data_proto       avg       std        mi        ma